top of page

 Call me undignified all you want.
 I do not care.
 Just please leave my perfect mom out of it.

-Epilogue: As we walked through the mall that day, three separate kids, each around 5 years old came over, looked up at my Mom, and did a shy little smile and “Hi Lady.”
-One even dared to reach out and gently pat her hand.
-I guess no one’s explained to him about dignity yet :-)
+As we walked through the mall that day, three separate kids — each around 5 years old — ran over, looked up at my Mom.
+They each broke into a shy little smile and ventured, “Hi Lady.”

 Comments